feklee/ptp.js/README.md

   * Incompleteness: Many PTP functions are missing.

-  * Only tested with the Ricoh Theta.
+  * Only tested with one camera, the Ricoh Theta.

-  * There is no provision, such as a command queue, for devices that cannot process two PTP/IP commands concurrently.

 Requirements